-He got up and began pacing.
-He already knew the answer before he gave the question.
-He just needed to hear it from her.
+He got up and paced.
+Already knowing the answer before he asked.
+He needed to hear it from her.

-“I refuse to believe that, Commander,” she replied, the cold, iron hardness in her voice coming through clearly.
+“I refuse to believe it, Commander,” she replied, the cold, iron hardness in her voice coming through.
 “Not of him.
 I was there the day he took the Oath.
-In fact, I’m the one who administered it.
+In fact, I’m the one who administered it.”

-“You didn’t see his face,” she went on more quietly in remembrance, “nor hear his voice as he swore.
-There was this look and feel about him; it was a feeling of confidence, strength of purpose, and what could only be described as reverence, exuding from him with each word.
-By the time he had finished, I wanted to break down and cry; I had never been so moved before in my entire life.
-It made me proud to know there were people like him still in the world after all that had happened; and I felt a shame within me knowing I didn’t share the qualities he possessed that day.
-It still shames me to admit that I feel I still don’t; even after all this time.
+“You didn’t see his face,” she quietly went on in remembrance, “nor hear his voice as he swore.
+There was this look and feel about him; a confidence, strength of purpose, and what could only be described as reverence, exuding from him with each word.
+By the time he’d finished, I wanted to break down and cry; I had never been so moved before in my entire life.
+It made me proud to know there were people like him still in the world after all that had happened; and I felt a shame within me, knowing I didn’t share the qualities he possessed that day.
+It still shames me to admit that I feel I still don’t; even after all this time.”

 “So, in answer to your question, Commander,” she went on with quiet conviction.
-“No, I do not think he, of all people, would turn rogue.
+“No, I don’t think he, of all people, would turn rogue.
 The day I believe it, will be the day I resign, find a secluded convent somewhere and become a nun.

 “Does that answer your question, Commander?” she asked in a more normal voice.